 What are the penalties for breaches of technology law?

-If you are found guilty of circumventing someone’s digital rights, you could be issued with a fine of up to £5,000, and a prison sentence of up to two years.
+If you are found guilty of circumventing someone’s digital rights, you could be issued with a fine of up to £5,000, and a prison sentence of up to ten years.

 Technology law is continually evolving in order to keep pace with developments in the way technology businesses operate, and penalties for breaches of the law are being updated all the time.